Transition to Retirement Pension: What Is It & How Does It Work?

 A transition to retirement (TTR) pension can supplement your work-related earnings if you decide to reduce to part-time or casual work in the lead up to full retirement.

 Another benefit of a TTR pension is the ability to implement a transition to retirement strategy, which involves salary sacrificing into super to reduce personal income tax and then drawing tax-free income from your TTR pension.
-This strategy is generally only beneficial if you are over age 60.

 Related article: 3 Reasons To Start A Transition To Retirement Pension